The Causes Of Addiction – Genetic, Learned, or Both?

 - Biology – Gender, ethnicity, and mental health issues are all variables when it comes to addiction.
 When someone has a co-occurring health problem, one of their triggers for drug use is self-medication, which will likely cause drug abuse, reliance, and ultimately addiction.

 - Genetics – Having a family history of addiction increases your vulnerability as well.
-Although there hasn’t been one specific gene attributed to this, addiction does seem to have genetic correlation.
+Although there hasn’t been one specific gene attributed to this, addiction does seem to have a genetic correlation.
 Many scientists believe that those who have a genetic predisposition to drugs suffer from a chemical imbalance in the body, while others believe that there are brain abnormalities that cause addiction.

 - If the user takes drugs to cope with stress or life problems rather than just out of curiosity or to be social, they may find themselves addicted because they depend on the substance to keep them stable.
 Also, choosing to smoke or inject a drug has the potential to increase its addictiveness.

 - Development – The earlier the drug abuse begins, the more ingrained in the brain it becomes, as the user is still in stages of development.
-It will have a larger affect on their ability to reason, make decisions, and use self-control.
+It will have a larger effect on their ability to reason, make decisions, and use self-control.

 Thus, some people can indeed use more than others and not be addicted, while those using less are.
 It’s not necessarily about the frequency of use, but rather the biological, environmental, and situational factors behind it.